MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-overview.md

 If a dialog collects data over multiple steps, it should use [`session.dialogData`](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#dialogdata) to temporarily hold values being collected.
 The `ensureProfile` dialog uses `dialogData` to hold the `profile` object.
 Each step passes the `next()` function which is used to skip the step if the profile already contains that data element.
 For example, if the profile already contains the user's name, the waterfall proceeds to the next step and collects the user's email address.

 After the profile dialog collects all of the profile data, it returns the profile data back to the default dialog which saves the profile in `userData`.
-For more information on storing user data, see [Save user data](bot-builder-nodejs-save-user-data.md).
+For more information on storing user data, see [Manage state data](bot-builder-nodejs-state.md).

 ## Additional resources